-At the University of Arizona I supervise Masters and Doctoral students and sit on PhD committees through the School of Geography and Development (SGD) (http://geography.arizona.edu).
+At the University of Arizona I supervise Masters and Doctoral students and sit on PhD committees through the School of Geography, Development and Environment (SGDE) (http://geography.arizona.edu).

 Please note that since I am approaching retirement and intend to create space for the next generation to be hired (!)
-I am not recruiting to supervise many more students (because history suggests people take 5 years!).
-I am happy to sit on committees supervised by others and to work with the occasional Masters students.
-But feel free to contact me to find out my current thinking.
+I am not recruiting to supervise more students.

 e.
 Applications and funding

-Information on applying to the graduate programs in the School of Geography and Development can be found here: http://geography.arizona.edu/node/555
+Information on applying to the graduate programs in the School of Geography, Development and Environment can be found here: http://geography.arizona.edu/node/555